Second Servile War: Lucullus

-The Battle of Scirthaea
+Battle of Scirthaea

 When Salvius Tryphon, the Slave King, heard of Lucullus‘ arrival he wanted to hold out against the Romans inside Triocala.
 His general Athenion, however, persuaded him not to hide but instead face the Romans in open battle.
 Marching to meet Lucullus, the rebels encamped at Scirthaea, twelve miles distant from the Roman camp and, the next day, the two sides lined up for battle.
 According to Diodorus, Tryphon's host numbered around 40,000.

 After much skirmishing, the main battle began as the two armies closed the gap and came together.
 At first it seemed as if the rebels would drive the Romans back, with Athenion and his cavalry inflicting heavy losses upon Lucullus‘ flanks.
 However, just as it seemed that the slaves might be victorious, Athenion was wounded and fell from his horse.
 He was forced to feign death in order to save himself.
 The rebels, believing their general to be dead, lost heart and fled.
 Salvius Tryphon, seeing his army routed, turned and joined them in flight back to Triocala.
 Later that night, under cover of darkness, the wounded Athenion escaped the battlefield.
 With thousands of slaves cut down in the rout, Diodorus estimates that, as night fell, around 20,000 rebels lay dead, half of Tryphon's army.

-The Siege of Triocala
+Siege of Triocala

 After the battle, Lucullus slowly but surely worked his way to Triocala, restoring Roman Rule while he marched.
 At Triocala the rebels had dug in; Lucullus started a siege while waiting for his command to be extended, but when he heard that he had been replaced he spitefully ended the siege, burned his siegeworks, camp and provisions, retreated and disbanded his army.
 Lucullus did this to render the task harder for his successor, Gaius Servilius the Augur; Lucullus intended, by ensuring the failure of his successor, to prove his own innocence from any alleged incompetence.

+Other

+According to Deipnosophistae (early 3rd-century AD), referring to Posidonius, making mention of large slave revolt happened in Mines of Laurion around the times of the second servile war in Sicily.